5 Causes of Common Headaches

 In the majority of cases, headaches can be linked with:

 - They are also associated with collateral symptoms of conditions, like cervical contractures

 Depending on the specific area of the head where it shows up, they can be mild, acute and intense.
-Some patients describe them simply as an oppression in a certain zone of the head, that causes an almost intolerable discomfort.
+Some patients describe them simply as oppression in a certain zone of the head, which causes an almost intolerable discomfort.

 However, the majority of headaches are not a sign of any condition that we should worry about too much or that we should consider an urgent issue.

 This condition is one of the most frequent causes of headaches and one of the most recurring reasons for neurologic consultations.

 It starts with a pounding sensation in the temples or around the eyes, which creates tension in the neck and face.
 At the same time, this generates extreme sensitivity in the scalp.

 Tension migraines tend to show up at the end of the day, when fatigue and stress from the work day have accumulated.
 Because of that, their principal causes are: poor sleep, insomnia, hormonal changes, stressful situations and, even, possible episodes of depression.

 It is a condition that is accompanied by the emergence of pinching at the base of the skull.

 When suffering from this, the person tends to complain of pain in their upper neck and, in some cases, the pain moves to their jaw.